JoyZadan/shop-kbeauty/README.md

     Source: [Software Testing Helps - Alpha Testing](https://www.softwaretestinghelp.com/alpha-testing/) <br/>

     **Update:**
-    The Product Launch - Alpha has been carried out after the initial deployment and some of the then bugs uncovered were solved.
+    The Product Launch - Alpha Testing has been carried out after the initial deployment and some of the then bugs uncovered were solved.
 The Alpha Testing was carried out informally over the Christmas holiday period by some family members and friends.

     Using remote **usability testing**, the test users were requested to try out the site and inform the developer if:
     1. The length of time it took them to access the site from their location (couple of respondents were in Asia, one in the US and one in the UAE).
 After the initial time of "waking up" the site (Heroku puts the site to sleep when unused), the answers from Asia were 29 seconds and 35 seconds; USA respondent said it took less than 10 seconds and the one in Dubai said it took under 20 seconds.